-We have analysed 18 e-kerosene producers' plans in order to assess their expected e-kerosene production capacity up to 2030.
+We have analysed 28 e-kerosene producers' plans in order to assess their expected e-kerosene production capacity by 2030.
 Four additional companies have planned to produce e-kerosene but did not specify their production capacity, so are not included in our quantification.
 More information on the companies and the data sources can be found in the Annex.